 It’s always exciting when you have a business idea, have found funding, and things appear to be moving forward.

 However, this is only in the early days: if you pick the wrong industry to be in, you might find that your prospects aren’t quite as strong as you thought they were.
 This is because what’s relevant today won’t necessarily be relevant tomorrow.
-As such, it’s important that you look at future trends to see what will still be hot in ten, twenty years time.
+As such, it’s important that you look at future trends to see what will still be hot in 10, 20 years time.
 Below, we take a look at five industries set to boom.

 The Future Technology